MaxMeyberg/Discord_Scheduler/README.md

 **Windows:**
 ```
 pip install -r requirements.txt
+pip install pyshorteners
 python bot.py
 ```

 **Mac/Linux:**
 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
+pip install pyshorteners
 python3 bot.py
 ```

-You should see "Bot is ready" message if everything worked correctly!
+You should see "Bot is ready" message if everything works correctly!

-### Using Your Bot
+## Using Your Bot

 Once your bot is running, you can use these commands in Discord: